Blog /

 How many supervised driving hours does Maine require?

-Maine requires 70 total supervised driving hours, with 10 of those at night.
+Maine requires 70 total supervised driving hours.
+10 must be at night and 60 during the day.

 What counts as night driving in Maine?

 Night driving in Maine is defined as sunset to sunrise (varies by season and location).
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in Maine?